AnthonyBronca/TypeScript-Course/Chapter1/Chapter1.md

 TypeScript is currently in version 5.0 (as of March 16th, 2023)!

+Before we get into TypeScript Types, I want to note that the extension for TypeScript files is '.ts'.
+We will

 TypeScript uses colons to do type declarations.
 If we want to declare a variable in TS, it will look the same as JS.

 ```